CBCA LIFETIME ACHIEVEMENT AWARD.

 Congratulations to all our winners!

-The Children’s Book Council of Australia today announced the prestigious 2016 CBCA Book of the Year Awards, recognising the depth of talent in Australian children’s literature.
+The Children’s Book Council of Australia has announced the prestigious 2016 CBCA Book of the Year Awards, recognising the depth of talent in Australian children’s literature.

 Professor Margot Hillel, Chair of the CBCA National Board says, “It’s wonderful for our much-loved authors and illustrators to be acknowledged for their work, and we’re thrilled to see new writers in the mix across all categories.”